wulechuan/javascript-wulechuan-scoped-glob-watchers/ReadMe.md

 Sorry.
 I don't have too much spare time at present.
 I have my boy to take care of.

-Cosume my *ugly* source codes if you'd like to. :p
+Consume my *ugly* source codes if you'd like to. :p